dgentry/mergeinator/README.md

 directory trees, definitely differ.

 There could be a quicker, yet safe flag, perhaps `--safe-yes`.
-The '-y' flag is slightly berzerk in that it arbitrarily chooses to delete the older versions of files that differ.  '--safe-yes' might only deletes identical files (not older ones that differ).
+The `-y` flag is slightly berzerk in that it arbitrarily chooses to delete the older versions of files that differ.  `--Safe-yes` should only delete identical files (not older ones that differ).

+For older/newer differing files, it could offer more ways to figure out which one you want and/or merge them.

 The quick answer choices could have clearer one-letter answers/defaults.